 Here’s a view of our dining room (below) where I also have turned candlesticks, and in this photo, you’ll see I still had our family’s huge farm table (painted white) in the kitchen…it moved into my studio and a small scaled reclaimed wood round table moved in.

 6. The Best, Simple, Clear Glass Tiny Tumblers.

 I have been CRAZY about these little glasses for years, yet I’m not sure I have ever shared the source.
 They are made by Bormioli Rocco and are minimal, sleek, and simple.
 They can be used as modern red wine glasses, dessert dishes, yogurt, or cocktails (I love these for limoncello on the rocks).
 You can even use them for votive candles!
 You can see them on my romantic tablescape below if you look closely.

-Now that I have been living with this gorgeous reclaimed elm wood stool in the kitchen for a couple of years, I can’t live without it.
+Now that I have been living with a reclaimed elm wood stool in the kitchen for a couple of years, I can’t live without it.
 First, it adds some rusticity with its natural warmth in my ultra-white kitchen.
 Second, it’s not just for decor, I use it everyday as a step stool to reach things that are too high (and everything is too high for this munchkin).
-Third, it makes a perfect perch for a grocery bag, books, or even feet when I lounge on our window seat to watch TV.
+Third, in a small kitchen, it makes a perfect perch for a grocery bag, books, or even feet when I lounge on our window seat to watch TV.

 8. This Tried and True Toaster.

 We are a family who uses our toaster every day (I consume an embarrasing amount of toaster waffles and may require an intervention!), and this good looking model has handled years of use and abuse beautifully.